-It Can be Done is a new podcast from the Migrants’ Law Project that explores how strategic litigation can be used for social change.
-Episodes are released every two weeks.
+It Can be Done is a new podcast from the Migrants’ Law Project.

-The first series will look at the work of lawyers, activists, and others during the ‘refugee crisis’ of 2015.
-For the first time, it will tell the story of how people came together to use strategic litigation to open up safe and legal routes to family reunion for refugees trapped in dire conditions in informal camps on the European mainland.
+The first series will look at the ‘refugee crisis’ of 2015.
+For the first time, it will tell the story of how people came together to open up safe and legal routes to family reunion for refugees trapped in dire conditions in informal camps on the European mainland.
 We will focus on the work to reunite children and young people in Calais with family in the UK.
-Over several episodes, we’ll delve into how the legal strategy developed, we’ll meet the people involved, we’ll learn about the collaborations with charities, doctors and volunteers on the ground, we’ll discuss the law, and we’ll look at the legacy of the work.
+Over several episodes, we’ll meet the people involved, we’ll learn about the collaborations with charities, doctors and volunteers on the ground, we’ll discuss the law, and we’ll look at the legacy of the work.

 Episode #1: “My name is Kotaiba.
 I am from Syria”